The following information is provided for reference purposes only and should be used at your own risk!

 Install oil accumulator pipe bracket mounting bolt (10mm socket 3/8″ / 3/8″ ratchet & extension).

-Note: Bolt is similar but shorter than vanos bracket two mounting bolts.
+Note: Bolt is similar but shorter than Vanos bracket two mounting bolts.

 Note: Initially install bolt by feel (hand).